New York Security Deposit Deadline (14-Day Rule)

 👉 Learn the next step: Small Claims Guide

-Most situations don’t need to go this far — but if they do, having your timeline and documentation in place puts you in a much better position.
+Most situations do not need to go this far - but if they do, having your timeline and proof in place puts you in a much better position.

 TL;DR